samukele-dev/bookstore/README.md

 # BookStore
-Program used by a clerk to manage a Bookstore (sqLite,Spacy-NLP)
+Program used by a clerk to manage a Bookstore (sqLite,Spacy-NLP) This can be applied a real world book store.

 The clerk is able to do the following: